-BREAKING: Gautam Adani gets 'Z' category security
+Gautam Adani gets 'Z' category security

 Billionaire Gautam Adani is the new entrant to the 'Z' category VIP security club after the Union home ministry recently approved an armed commando squad following threat perception to the business tycoon.

-The ministry sources said the amount spent on the security will be borne by the Adani Group chairman.
+The ministry sources told India Today that the amount spent on security will be borne by the Adani Group chairman.

 Under the 'Z' category security, a total of 33 security guards will be posted.